 To put it under the umbrella of human trafficking doesn't make sense a lot of the time, and they're trying to force it under this umbrella.

 Women running their operation

 Another argument that sometimes holds water with the prosecutors is that the involved women run their operations.

-They don't need the men to be involved, and they're predisposed to do this anyway, and they're going to be involved in the crime whether they have a pimp or not.
+They don't need the men to be involved, and they're predisposed to do this anyway, and they're going to be involved in the crime whether they have a pimp.

 So that's one of the things that the prosecutors will undoubtedly consider in deciding whether or not somebody goes to prison.

 No criminal record

 Of course, they're also going to look at their criminal record.
 They will look at their broad criminal background when deciding whether they are candidates for prison or probation.

-Even if you get probation in one of these California human trafficking cases, you could still be facing up to a year in the county jail.
+Even if you get probation in one of these California human trafficking cases, you could still face up to a year in the county jail.
 In Los Angeles County, that time is less than you would typically do.

 So, for example, if you get a year, people are often serving only 10% or 25% of their time because of the overcrowding, the Coronavirus, and several other factors.

 Fighting PC 236.1 Human Trafficking Cases

 You also have to look at whether or not you have a defense to the case.
-If you can defend the case and go to jury trial and get a not-guilty verdict, then, of course, you're not going to go to jail or prison.
+If you can defend the case and go to jury trial and get a not-guilty verdict, you're not going to go to jail or prison.

 Perhaps you have some defensible issues in the case.
 Our criminal defense lawyers can use a variety of common arguments to fight a human trafficking case, including:

 - you did not deprive the alleged victim of their liberty,

 - misconduct by law enforcement,